Ford Ranger Review 2025: Price, specs & boot space

 Pick-up trucks have a reputation for being skittish to drive when unladen, or struggling to deal with bumps in the road.
 The Ford Ranger shrugs off these concerns, managing to feel controlled and settled, despite its utilitarian design underneath.

-Such refinement is still within reason, though.
-The Ranger uses a ladder-frame chassis and has traditional leaf-spring suspension, so Ford’s tuning can only do so much to combat the laws of physics.
+Such sophistication is all relative, though.
+The Ranger uses a ladder-frame chassis and has traditional leaf-spring rear suspension, so Ford’s tuning can only do so much to combat the laws of physics.
+It's way better than most trucks, but it is still a truck.

-The Ranger’s steering feels nimble and accurate, making it easy to place on the road.
+The Ranger’s steering feels responsive and accurate, making the vehicle easy to place on the road.
 It also manages to resist body-roll well, but keep in mind that versions with off-road-biased tyres will run out of grip sooner on tarmac.

 Being able to carry more than 1000kg in the load bed means the Ranger’s suspension has to be firm enough to cope.
 The result is a ride that feels taut, allowing bumps and ruts in the road to be transmitted back into the cabin.

-This never reaches the point of being uncomfortable, and the Ford Ranger is a much better pick-up truck to drive than cheaper rivals.
+However, it's still more comfortable than most pick-up trucks you'll drive, and it never reaches the point of being uncomfortable.
 Unsurprisingly, only the Volkswagen Amarok really comes close to it.

-With 205PS, the twin-turbo version of the 2.0-litre TD EcoBlue engine is likely to be the biggest seller.
-It comes with a slick-shifting 10-speed automatic gearbox, and can accelerate from 0-62 mph in 10.5 seconds.
+With 205PS, the twin-turbo version of the 2.0-litre TD EcoBlue engine is currently the biggest seller.
+It comes with a slick-shifting 10-speed automatic gearbox, and can accelerate the Ranger from 0-62 mph in 10.5 seconds.
 An increase in torque to 500Nm helps this engine feel more effortless.

 Pick-up trucks have come a long way from being pure utility vehicles, and the Ford Ranger is one of the most refined around.
 The 10-speed automatic gearbox in particular helps transform the Ranger into a comfortable cruiser.